Quantum Error Correction and Dynamical Decoupling: Better Together or Apart?: Setup

 We define the set of phase-stripped Paulis commuting with $\tG$ (equivalently, with $G$) as the symplectic orthogonal complement

 The errors in \cref{eq:Gperp} are unsuppressed by DD using $\tG$ in our model, whereas errors in the complement $\tmP_n\setminus \tGp$ are suppressed.
+This corresponds to the standard DD averaging intuition: repeated conjugation by the DD group averages the relevant error generator toward the commutant of the group, at least to leading order.
+This motivates treating $\tGp$ as the DD-unsuppressed sector and $\tmP_n\setminus\tGp$ as the DD-suppressed sector.

-\subsection{Protocol and Error model}
+\subsection{Protocol and error model}

-Throughout, we assume the following protocol. \begin{enumerate} \item A state is encoded into some code (trivial code or QEC). \item We wait for some time during which we do or do not apply (L)DD. \item We decode the state, possibly correcting it using QEC. \end{enumerate}
+Throughout, we assume the following single-cycle protocol (a single memory cycle): \begin{enumerate} \item A state is encoded into either the trivial code (for DD-phys) or an $[[n,k,d]]$ stabilizer code. \item The encoded state is stored for a finite time---the ``wait interval'' (or ``memory interval'')---during which physical noise acts and we may or may not apply (L)DD. \item At the end of the cycle, stabilizer syndrome information is processed, either by applying recovery (QEC) or by postselection on a trivial syndrome (QED). \end{enumerate}

+The ``wait interval'' should be understood as the effective noise-accumulation window between syndrome-processing steps: in a bare memory experiment it is simply the storage time, while in a periodically corrected/detected memory it represents an interval between consecutive rounds of syndrome extraction.
+Its duration sets the physical error scale $p$.
+This interval need not be interpreted as literal idling only; rather, it is the portion of the cycle whose accumulated effect we model as an effective Pauli channel, possibly modified by DD/LDD.
+By contrast, imperfections of the final syndrome-processing stage itself are modeled separately by the phenomenological parameters $\pQEC$ and $\pQED$.

-We assume that the encoding is perfect, so there are only two types of errors: those happening during the waiting time and errors due to imperfect error correction.
+We assume that the encoding is perfect, so the only imperfections are those accumulated during the wait interval and those occurring in the syndrome-processing step.
 More specifically, we assume a simplified Pauli error model in which the state $\rho$ transforms as